code-warrior/advice-for-succeeding-in-class/README.md

 **Instructor**: Roy Vanegas

+## Read the Syllabus

+You are responsible for everything written in the syllabus, from due dates to material covered, and every word in between.
+Make sure you read and understand it fully before the second class.

 ## Attendance

 Attending lectures is crucial, for obvious reasons.
 Aside from emergencies, everyone should attend *every* class.